 The Bible does not shy away from suffering and from pain.
 In fact, the Biblical Narrative points to God’s plan to overcome pain and suffering.
 God’s plan is to redeem and reconcile…to bring about joy and wholeness and peace.
 This is what Paul is writing about.
 And he knows that of which he speaks.
 After all, he is in prison…as we’ve mentioned.

-And in last week’s passage, as well as in today’s, we see that Paul speaks of God’s reconciliation plan…which is to be accomplished through the Church.
+And in last week’s passage, as well as in today’s, God’s reconciliation plan… is to be accomplished through the Church.

 Now Paul speaks of mystery…the mystery of the Gospel.
-The mmystery is that God is reconciling Jews and Gentiles…bringing them together into the same family…for the sake of bearing the promise of Christ to the world.
+The mystery is that God is reconciling Jews and Gentiles…bringing them together into the same family…for the sake of bearing the promise of Christ to the world.

-We say mystery…and the way the bible uses this word is not the way we use it if we think of a mystery novel or a mystery movie.
-In a mystery, there is a puzzle to solve.
-And you read the book or watch the movie…and you put the pieces of the puzzle together to solve.
-And if you’re good at it, you can guess who the killer was.
-My wife is much better at guessing the killer than I am.
+The way the bible uses the word mystery is not the way we use it if we think of a mystery novel or a mystery movie.
+In a mystery novel, there is a puzzle to solve.
+And you read the book or watch the movie…and you put the pieces of the puzzle together attempting to solve the mystery.
+And if you’re good at it, you can guess who the theif was.
+My wife is much better at guessing the theif than I am.

 The Gospel is not like that…it is not a puzzle to solve.
 The Gospel is more like a wonder…something that is held together, but the way it is held together is surprising.
 Every time “mystery” is used by Paul…it is about a theological truth that you would never have guessed.